wp-plugins/events-made-easy/readme.txt

 = 1.5.17 =
 * Bugfix: #_RSVPEND was incorrect
+* Bugfix: if the period was "daily" in the list widget and 2 events were on the same day but a different month, the new month info wasn't shown, making it look as the second event happened in the same month as the first

 = 1.5.16 =
 * Improvement: each category now also has a SEO slug (albeit not editable yet)